 weekends and holidays only).
 With this ticket you get the opportunity to take photos with your own camera.
 Each day the times are a little different and subject to change so please check on the website (below), but generally there is a mid-morning and early afternoon slot.
 The day we went the crowds weren’t actually that bad at all, but there was a TV crew there filming which held up the queue.

-2016 Information: Santa Claus is visiting Finland No Mori EVERY DAY this year from December 14th to 24th.
-There are mainly 3 time slots in a day, but on the 17th, 18th and 21st there are 2 time slots.
-The FREE event for this year is from 3 pm to 4 pm on December 17th.
-You can see the detailed schedule for 2016 here:
+Santa Claus is visiting Finland No Mori EVERY DAY this year from December 14th to 24th.
+The number of slots have been reduced from 3 to 1 except on the 20th, 23rd and 24th when there are 2 time slots.
+The FREE event for this year is from 3 pm to 4 pm on December 15th.

 Apart from the opportunity to meet the real Santa, there are also some fun Santa photo spots around the area.
 Within Finland no Mori itself they have a Santa statue and wooden blocks painted as Santa.
 Not too far from Finland no mori, there is a shop were it is Christmas all year round; Christmas Town.
 Also nearby is the Teddy Bear Museum which we visited on the trip and some of the teddies are dressed up in Santa outfits and Olaf costumes.
 Near the Nasu highway exit we stopped at 661 street, which has a great display of Santa statues, including a Coca-Cola Santa at the Coke Store.
 Usually that store has a Santa visiting too.
 There were many places we passed on our journey that had Christmas decorations and winter illumination.
 There wasn’t time to investigate them all, but generally we felt Nasu had a nice Christmas atmosphere and Scandinavian feel and I certainly want to go back to investigate more.
 If you have anywhere you would like to recommend, please do not hesitate to comment.